 Flight Engineer: Pvt.
 Mervyn E. Sims

-These notes were prepared by Clayton Kuhles, founder and president of MIA Recoveries, Inc.
+These expedition notes were prepared by Clayton Kuhles, the founder and president of MIA Recoveries, Inc.